South Korea. 2018.

 Ru-mi and her mother run a successful fried chicken restaurant.
 All the business owners on the street are under pressure from the Taesan Construction Company to get out because their buildings are wanted for redevelopment but are refusing to move.
 One night, Taesan thugs burst in and begin vandalising the restaurant.
 Ru-mi’s mother is killed when she tries to stand against them.
 Ru-mi’s estranged father Shin Seok-heon, who works as a security guard, is called to attend the funeral.
 There he is witness to a showdown between Ru-mi and Taesan thugs headed by Mr Min.
 Seok-hoon has drunken water from a fountain affected by chemicals from a passing meteorite.
 He begins to develop the ability to levitate objects with his mind.
 He goes to visit Ru-mi and is able to use these powers to drive off the Taesan thugs.
 This makes him the hero of the neighbourhood, although Taesan then plot ways to be rid of him so that they can clear the area.

 South Korean director Yeong Sang-ho made a big international splash a couple of years before this with the zombie film Train to Busan (2016) and its animated sequel Seoul Station (2016).
-Prior to that, Yeong had made the animated films The King of Pigs (2011) and The Fake (2013), Psychokinesis was his live-action follow-up to Train to Busan.. is due to make a live-action Train to Busan sequel with Peninsula (2020).
+Prior to that, Yeong had made the animated films The King of Pigs (2011) and The Fake (2013), Psychokinesis was his live-action follow-up to Train to Busan..
+He subsequently a live-action Train to Busan sequel with Peninsula (2020).

 The term Psychokinesis initially makes you think you are in for another psychic powers film.
 We have seen a number of these over the years from The Power (1968), Carrie (1976), The Fury (1978), Scanners (1981), Firestarter (1984), Akira (1988), Push (2009), The Mind’ Eye (2015), Freaks (2018) and The Darkest Minds (2018).
 There was even a South Korean film on the subject released around the same time as this with The Witch: Part 1 – Subversion (2018).
 (For more detail see Films About Psychic Powers).
 And there are a number of scenes during the first third – with Ryu Seung-ryong demonstrating his powers by levitating objects, throwing attacking goons across the room – that indicate that this is the direction that Psychokinesis is going.